geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/linestring.rst

 In a classroom setting please divide the challenges between teams (this allows us to work through all the material in the time available).

-.. only:: instructor

 .. admonition:: Instructor Notes

    As usual the Explore section invites readers to reapply the material covered in a slightly different context or dataset.

    The use of selectors using the roads **type** attribute provides this opportunity.

 Explore Vendor Option Follow Line
 `````````````````````````````````